cuba-platform/cuba-dnd/README.md

 }
 ```

-Next we should check if the component hit to the child component of layout.
-If it hit we check drop location.
+Next we should check if the component hits to the child component of layout.
+If it hits, we check the drop location.
-If location is MIDDLE or BOTTOM, we must increase indexTo by one to add below component to which component was dragged.
+If location is MIDDLE or BOTTOM, we must increase indexTo by one to add below a component to which the component was dragged.

 ```java
 if (indexTo != -1) {